djbrieck/brieckspro/content/posts/update-github-password-windows/index.md

 2. Looks under “Generic Credentials”

-3. Try and find the entry thats for github, hint it may not say github since your corporate hosted github may not contain github in the domain.
+3. Try and find the entry that's for GitHub, hint it may not say GitHub since your corporate hosted GitHub may not contain GitHub in the domain.
-    For me I found an entry that looks like the following `Microsoft_OC1:uri=…`
+    For me, I found an entry that looks like the following `Microsoft_OC1:uri=…`
-    where … is your github email or username@domain details.
+    where … is your GitHub email or username@domain details.

 4. Click Edit